auth0/docs/goog-clientid.md

 ##4.
 Get your ClientId and ClientSecret

-Once the application is registered, enter your new `ClientId` and `ClientSecret` into Auth0's connection settings.
+Once the application is registered, enter your new `ClientId` and `ClientSecret` into the connection settings in Auth0.

 ![](img/goog-apiconsole-4.png)